 - From premade tea: You can buy thyme tea at grocery or health stores or online.
 Follow the product instructions to brew the tea.

 Some research has indicated that peppermint has antimicrobial, antioxidant, and pain-relieving properties.
 If you have a cold, the properties of peppermint tea may help ease clogged sinuses and make it easier for you to breathe.

 If you’d like to make peppermint tea, follow the steps below:

-- From premade tea: Purchase peppermint tea at your local grocery, health store, or online.
+- From premade tea: Purchase peppermint tea from your local grocery, health store, or online.
 Follow the product instructions to make the tea.

-In addition to drinking tea, there are several other ways you can help ease a cough at home.
+There are several other remedies to ease a cough.
 For instance, you can:

 - Drink other warm fluids.
 This can include broths and soups.

 - Use a humidifier or take a hot shower.
 Breathing in more moisture may help soothe irritated airways and loosen mucus.